 This film is actually a deconstruction of the white Christian American psyche.
 Under the guise of happy cordiality, unresolved issues bubble under the surface.
 The platform upon which these standards ー of purity, chastity, sobriety, commitment, marriage, child-bearing ー are held is so fragile, and it was bound to break at some point.

 We as an audience have seen hints of this unhappiness in private moments throughout the film.
 In the aforementioned car scene, Kat tells her daughter about desiring another man: “He looked at me as if I was remarkable”.
 This perfect suburban life is in fact dreary and unexciting, and Kat no longer feels desired by her husband.
-Later, when Kat talks to her husband, the pastor, about all of this, they end up framing the conversation around how they will keep their reputation; after all, this whole society is built around image and perception.
+Later, when Kat talks to her husband, the pastor, about all of this, they end up framing the conversation around how they will keep their reputation, rather than how they will be happy; after all, this whole society is built around image and perception.